 "I think I might have a great-aunt alive somewhere, but I don't even know her name," Asami said.

 "What about the father?"
-Aunt Katara asked.
+Katara asked.
 "Is he in the picture at all?"

 Asami made a noise that sounded like a cross between a sob and a bitter laugh, and suddenly the tears were falling like a summer downpour.
-"Mako said if I kept the baby and tried to force him to help-."
-She wiped furiously at her eyes, but more tears replaced the ones she'd cleared away.
-"He said he would tell people I slept with a lot of other pro-benders while we were together.
+"Mako said if I kept the baby and tried to force him to help-" She wiped furiously at her eyes, but more tears replaced the ones she'd cleared away.
+"He said his pro-bending friends would tell the judge I slept with them, too, and that it's impossible for me to know who the father is.
 I'm not that kind of girl, but I'm a little obsessed with pro-bending and I used to go to every game.
+Everyone would believe them...
 Everyone would believe him, even though he's the one who cheated on me and lied to me.
 Even my own father would probably believe him."

 Goodness.
 The girl had never even let on that she had so much on her plate.
-Lin felt guilty enough for her own obliviousness that when Aunt Katara wrapped her arms around the girl, Lin did too.
+Lin felt guilty enough for her own obliviousness that when Katara wrapped her arms around the girl, Lin did too, if a bit stiffly.

 "Bolin is really nice to me, but he would believe his brother over the girl his brother dated for a few months," Asami said.
 "And Korra... you've seen the way Korra and Mako are.
 She would believe anything he told her right now."